-We have audited the accompanying statements of assets and liabilities of American Funds Retirement Income Portfolio Series comprising the American Funds Retirement Income Portfolio - Conservative, American Funds Retirement Income Portfolio - Moderate, and American Funds Retirement Income Portfolio - Enhanced ("the Funds"), including the investment portfolios, as of October 31, 2023, the related statements of operations for the year then ended, the statements of changes in net assets for each of the two years in the period then ended, the financial highlights for each of the five years in the period then ended, and the related notes.
-In our opinion, the financial statements and financial highlights present fairly, in all material respects, the financial position of each of the funds constituting the American Funds Retirement Income Portfolio Series as of October 31, 2023, and the results of their operations for the year then ended, the changes in their net assets for each of the two years in the period then ended, and the financial highlights for each of the five years in the period then ended, and the financial highlights for each of the five years in the period then ended, and the financial highlights for each of the five years in the period then ended, and the financial highlights for each of the five years in the period then ended, and the financial highlights for each of the five years in the period then ended in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of assets and liabilities of American Funds Retirement Income Portfolio - Conservative, American Funds Retirement Income Portfolio - Moderate, and American Funds Retirement Income Portfolio - Enhanced ("the Funds"), including the investment portfolios, as of October 31, 2023, the related statements of operations for the year then ended, the statements of changes in net assets for each of the two years in the period then ended, the financial highlights for each of the five years in the period then ended, and the related notes.
+In our opinion, the financial statements and financial highlights present fairly, in all material respects, the financial position of each of the funds constituting the American Funds Retirement Income Portfolio Series as of October 31, 2023, and the results of their operations for the year then ended, the changes in their net assets for each of the two years in the period then ended, and the financial highlights for each of the five years in the period then ended in conformity with accounting principles generally accepted in the United States of America.